rails/rails/guides/source/4_2_release_notes.md

 New applications generated from Rails 4.2 now comes with the Web Console gem by default.

 Web Console is a set of debugging tools for your Rails application.
-It comes with an interactive console for every error page, a `console` view helper and VT100 compatible terminal.
+It will add an interactive console on every error page, a `console` view helper and a VT100 compatible terminal.

 The interactive console on the error pages lets you execute code where the exception originated.
 It's quite handy to introspect the state that led to the error.

-The `console` view helper launches an interactive console with the context of the view right on the page it's invoked on.
+The `console` view helper launches an interactive console within the context of the view where it is invoked.

 Finally, you can launch a VT100 terminal that runs `rails console`.
 If you need to create or modify existing test data, you can do that straight from the